systemPipeR/systemPipeR.github.io/content/en/about/project.md

 </div>
 <br>

 [_systemPipeR_](https://bioconductor.org/packages/devel/bioc/html/systemPipeR.html) is the core workflow management package of the project.
 It enables users to define, organize, and execute workflows that integrate R-based analysis with external command-line software ([H Backman and Girke 2016](https://link.springer.com/article/10.1186/s12859-016-1241-0)).
 An automated scientific reporting framework is an integral component of the package, supporting reproducible and transparent analyses.
+To simplify deployment and maximize reproducibility, systemPipeR is available as a Docker image on Docker Hub [here](https://hub.docker.com/r/systempipe/systempipe_docker).

 <br>